Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Experiment Settings

-We recruited 16 participants with upper-limb disabilities from multiple countries, all fluent in English (IRB approved).
-Each scenario and baseline methods was repeated 10 times per participant.
-To minimize learning effects, both the scenarios and interaction methods were randomized across trials.
+We recruited 16 participants with upper-limb disabilities from multiple countries who were fluent in English.
+In scenarios $S_1$, $S_3$, and $S_4$, participants repeated our method and the baseline methods ten times.
+To minimize learning effects, the order of the scenarios and interaction methods was randomized across trials.